Ron Atkinson: Other TV work

-Atkinson is currently a pundit on William Hill's The Punt podcast and on Manchester United's channel MUTV.
+Atkinson was a pundit on William Hill's The Punt podcast and on Manchester United's channel MUTV.
 In October 2019, he made a return to broadcasting, commentating on the six-a-side World Cup final in Crete, alongside UK commentator John Gwynne.

 Director of football

 On 23 January 2007, Atkinson returned to Kettering Town, the club he had managed more than thirty years previously, as director of football.
 It was announced on 19 April 2007 that he had left the post at the Conference North club following his disapproval over the sacking of manager Morell Maison.

 Leisure Leagues

 In December 2018, Atkinson was announced as an ambassador for worldwide six-a-side football firm Leisure Leagues; as part of the deal, he was to act as Director Of Football for the England six-a-side team.